 Definition and purpose of the executive committee

-The executive committee typically consists of the CEO, CFO, COO, and other top executives.
+Most executive committees typically enumerate from three to seven members and consist of the CEO, CFO, COO, and other top executives.
 Its main purpose is to handle urgent matters that require consideration outside of regular board meetings.

 Executive committee purposes include the following:

-• Advising top management.
-The board provides insight and support to executives.
+- Advising top management.
+The board serves in an advisory capacity, offering valuable insights and support to executives.

 While committee members have an array of responsibilities that go beyond purely operational functions, their powers are often defined by the organization’s bylaws.
 For example, they can’t overrule decisions made by the full board.